Google Search Result Types: A Visual Guide

 1. Discover common questions you can produce (or rework) content to answer.

-The easiest way to do that is with Rank Tracker's Keyword Research module: simply press the Suggest keywords button and pick Google Autocomplete as your suggestion method.
-Type in your keywords with wildcards.
-Say, if you're promoting a blog about SEO, these are good examples:
+The easiest way to do that is with Rank Tracker's Keyword Research module: at the start of your project, simply press the Suggest keywords button and pick Google Autocomplete as your suggestion method.

 2. Directly answer the question in your content.

+Think how you can answer a question directly in your content, or add an FAQ section.
 Make sure to include the question itself, and a brief, direct answer to it.
-Keep in mind that for rich answers, the structure of your answer is more important than your site's relevance and authority.
+Keep in mind that for featured snippets, the structure of your answer is more important than your site's relevance and authority.
 Make answers explicit in your content; if your content is long-form, include a short TL;DR version with a question-answer pair.

 3. Use schema markup (yes, again).